 The Baggallini bag in the other article is the everyday bag that I take everywhere with me – so it also holds my wallet, sunglasses and other personal items as well.
 I didn’t refer to these at the time since the focus was on my sketching tools 🙂

-If I go out for a walk, or a quick supermarket visit I take my smaller bag (see here) that holds a spiral toned paper pad, a fude pen and a few pencils (see this article for more about that).
+If I go out for a walk, or a quick supermarket visit I take my smaller bag (see here) that holds a spiral-toned paper pad, a fude pen and a few pencils (see this article for more about that).
 I also have a nicer leather bag that I use for church which contains a TWSBI Eco and my sermon notebook.
-(Sunday is my day of rest from sketching) All I transfer between these bags is my wallet, phone and (sometimes) my sunglasses.
+(Sunday is my day of rest from sketching so this is a notebook not a sketchbook.)
+All I transfer between these bags is my wallet, phone and (sometimes) my sunglasses.

 But in general local outings where I expect to sketch I also carry a secondary tote bag.
 This two-bag strategy is something that I’ve done for many years.